rcmaehl/WhyNotWin11/README.md

 Disk (Storage)|5MB Free|100MB Free

 ## Compiling
 1. Download and run "AutoIt Full Installation" from [official website](https://www.autoitscript.com/site/autoit/downloads).
 1. Get the source code either by [downloading zip](https://github.com/rcmaehl/WhyNotWin11/archive/main.zip) or do `git clone https://github.com/rcmaehl/WhyNotWin11`.
 1. Right click on `WhyNotWin11.au3` in the WhyNotWin11 directory and select "Compile Script (x64) (or x86 if you have 32 bit Windows install).
 1. This will create WhyNotWin11.exe in the same directory.

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for rules of coding and pull requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for rules of coding and pull requests.<br>
 If you want to help with translations check [translating guidelines](Langs/0000-translating-guidelines.md).

 ## License

-WhyNotWin11 is free and open source software, it is using the LGPL-3.0 license.
+WhyNotWin11 is free and open source software, it is using the LGPL-3.0 license.<br>
 See [LICENSE](LICENSE) for the full license text.